-- Never sleep with your baby if you have been drinking, taking medication that makes you drowsy, or have taken any other drugs (marijuana, crack, etc.) - Never sleep with your baby if you are extremely tired (more than usual)
+- Never sleep with your baby if you have been drinking, taking medication that makes you drowsy, or have taken any other drugs (marijuana, crack, etc.) - Never sleep with your baby if you are extremely tired

 In these cases, it is much safer for your baby to be in her crib.